High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 Two methods have been used to measure the $\nu_{c}$ of the ions in this work.
 The first is a time-of-flight ion-cyclotron resonance (TOF-ICR) technique~\cite{Koenig1995,Graeff1980}, which has been conventionally used to determine $\nu_{c}$ with either a single quadrupole excitation or the so-called Ramsey excitation.
 In this experiment, we used Ramsey-type time-separated oscillatory fields for the quadrupolar excitation~\cite{George2007a,George2007,Kretzschmar2007}.
 The quadrupolar excitation was applied as two 25-ms fringes separated by 350 ms for $^{97}$Ag$^{+}$ and $^{97}$Mo$^{+}$.
-The second method was the phase-imaging ion-cyclotron-resonance (PI-ICR) technique, which relies on projecting ion motion within the Penning trap onto a position-sensitive ion detector (see ~\cite{Nesterenko2018,Nesterenko2021} for details).
-A typical Ramsey-type TOF-ICR spectrum obtained for $^{97}$Ag$^{+}$ is shown in Fig. \ref{fig:Ramesy-2-phases}(a), and one example of PI-ICR data illustrating the phase-imaging spots for the measurement of $^{95}$Ag$^{+}$ is illustrated in Fig. \ref{fig:Ramesy-2-phases}(c).
+A typical Ramsey-type TOF-ICR spectrum obtained for $^{97}$Ag$^{+}$ is shown in Fig. \ref{fig:Ramesy-2-phases}(a).
+The second method was the phase-imaging ion-cyclotron-resonance (PI-ICR) technique~\cite{Eliseev2013,Eliseev2014,Nesterenko2018,Nesterenko2021}, which relies on projecting ion motion within the Penning trap onto a position-sensitive ion detector (see ~\cite{Nesterenko2018,Nesterenko2021} for details).
+Measurement scheme number 2 described in~\cite{Eliseev2013} was applied to measure the cyclotron frequency $\nu_{c}$ of the ions.
+This scheme enables the direct measurements of the angle between the accumulated phases of cyclotron and magnetron motions ($\alpha_+$ and $\alpha_-$) with respect to the center spot: $\alpha_c = \alpha_+-\alpha_-$.
+The cyclotron frequency can be deduced from: $\nu_{c}=({\alpha_{c}+2\pi n_{c}})/({2\pi{t_{acc}}}),$ where $n_{c}$ is the number of complete revolutions of the ions during the phase accumulation time $t_{acc}$.
+The chosen duration $t_{acc}$ ensured the separation of the cyclotron spot of the target ion from any potential isobaric, isomeric, or molecular contaminants.
 A clear separation between the ground and isomeric states of $^{96}$Ag is illustrated in Fig. \ref{fig:Ramesy-2-phases}(b).
-The atomic mass of the ion of interest was derived from the measured cyclotron frequency ratio: $M_{ioi} = R(M_{ref} - m_e) + m_e + (R \cdot B_{ref} - B_{ioi})/c^2$, where $M_{ioi}$ and $M_{ref}$ represent the masses of the ion of interest and reference ion, respectively. $R = \frac{\nu_{c,{ref}}}{\nu_{c,ioi}}$ denotes the cyclotron frequency ratio for singly charged ions. $m_{e}$ is the mass of the electron and $c$ the speed of light in vacuum. $B_{ref}$ and $B_{ioi}$ are the electron binding energies of the atoms of interest and reference atoms, which are a few eV~\cite{NIST_ASD} and can be neglected.
+The accumulation time was adjusted to closely align with integer multiples of the $\nu_c$ period, thus ensuring that $\alpha_c$ remained small to reduce systematic shifts caused by image distortion.
+In addition, the delay of the cyclotron motion excitation was repeatedly scanned over one magnetron period and the final extraction delay was varied over one cyclotron period to account for any residual magnetron and cyclotron motions that could shift the different spots.
+An example of PI-ICR data illustrating the phase-imaging spots for the measurement of $^{95}$Ag$^{+}$ is shown in Fig. \ref{fig:Ramesy-2-phases}(c).
+The atomic mass of the ion of interest was derived from the measured cyclotron frequency ratio: $M_{ioi} = R(M_{ref} - m_e) + m_e + (R \cdot B_{ref} - B_{ioi})/c^2$, where $M_{ioi}$ and $M_{ref}$ represent the masses of the ion of interest and reference ion, respectively. $R = {\nu_{c,{ref}}}/{\nu_{c,ioi}}$ denotes the cyclotron frequency ratio for singly charged ions. $m_{e}$ is the mass of the electron and $c$ the speed of light in vacuum. $B_{ref}$ and $B_{ioi}$ are the electron binding energies of the atoms of interest and reference atoms, which are a few eV~\cite{NIST_ASD} and can be neglected.
 Temporal fluctuations in the Penning trap magnetic field between consecutive reference measurements of a few minutes are considered in the analysis~\cite{Nesterenko2021}.
 Since the selected reference ion species have the same $A/q$ as the ion of interest, mass-dependent shifts effectively become inferior compared to the statistical uncertainty achieved in the measurements.
-The analysis of both methods revealed no count-rate-related frequency shifts, as the rates of the ions of interest were lower than 1 count per bunch.
+The analysis of both methods revealed no count-rate-related frequency shifts, as the rates of the ions of interest were around 0.02, 0.01, 0.004, and 0.001 counts per bunch for $^{97}$Ag, $^{96}$Ag, $^{96m}$Ag, and $^{95}$Ag.
 The final weighted mean frequency ratio $\overline{R}$ and the deduced atomic masses are summarised and compared to the Atomic Mass Evaluation 2020 (AME2020)~\cite{Huang2021,Wang2021} values in Table~\ref{table:mass}.